Gamification in Retail: The Interactive Trend Driving Loyalty and Sales

 While early gamification strategies thrived on simplicity, consumers are gravitating toward more meaningful gamification that personalises their journey.

 Take WW, for example.
 Losing weight and improving fitness levels isn’t exactly everyone’s idea of a fun adventure.
 WW (formerly Weight Watchers) knows this.
 So they gamified the experience by not only letting customers track their activity but also by presenting their accomplishments in a Personalised Video.
+The personalised year-in-review highlights milestones and helps underscore the personal success each member experienced.

 This technique works well.
 Take a look at the success stats below from this campaign.